Women wield longswords as medieval championships go co-ed

 "It's the most violent thing men can do with each other without really hurting each other.
 Our ancestors, if they looked at us, they would see it and say 'This is what we did'."

-Despite the violent nature of the event, organizers say the injuries are about the same as those in other contact sports.
-The beatings are brutal in medieval combat, but the armor is also heavy and protective, competitors say.
+Despite the violent nature of the event, organisers say the injuries are about the same as those in other contact sports.
+The beatings are brutal in medieval combat, but the armour is also heavy and protective, competitors say.

 "Fair play is a big part of this sport.
 I always find it interesting that everybody thinks it's an incredibly violent sport," Martin Casey, a British participant, said.